How to See the Big Picture on Comparative Passages

 - Nov 17, 2017

-Comparative Reading Comprehension passages are the baby of the LSAT, having been added to the test in 2007 (practically a blink of an eye for an organization that takes a month to score a Scantron).
+Comparative Reading Comprehension passages are the baby of the LSAT, having been added to the test in 2007.
 As the name would suggest, the questions focus on comparing the two passages: Which of these is supported by one passage but not the other?
 Which is something that both authors have in common?
 And so on.

-Unlike the more traditional passages, in order to be successful at comparative passages, you have to read them with an eye for similarities and differences between the two — if you notice that both passages allude to something (or disagree on a point), that topic is almost guaranteed to come up in the questions.
+Unlike the more traditional passages, if you want to be successful at comparative passages, you have to read them with an eye for similarities and differences between the two — if you notice that both passages allude to something (or disagree on a point), that topic is almost guaranteed to come up in the questions.